dhara88/tv-series-app/README.md

 # Tv Series App

-This project uses as a backend the [TV Maze API](https://www.tvmaze.com/api) to display popular TV series and its details.
+This project uses as a backend the [TV Maze API](https://www.tvmaze.com/api) to display popular TV series and user can see the details about the particular show as well as search a show using name.

-# How to install or run the project
+# How to install or run the application

 Before cloning the project make sure that you have installed Node and NPM latest stable versions.